antoine491000/Patch-SUMO/README.md

 # Patch-SUMO
-Apply corrections from diff files of a network to a different network .net.xml
+Apply corrections from diff files between networks A and B to a different network C.

+#Structure